Cuban Cigars Are Finally Coming To America...Maybe?

 Most significantly, when and if that day finally comes, every cigar enthusiast can finally answer that age-old and highly confrontational question: “Are Cuban cigars really the best”?

-For now, indulge in our fantastic Genuine Counterfeit Cuban cigars.
-They are't the real deal Cubans, but they're darn close!
+For now, indulge in our fantastic Genuine Counterfeit Cubans, JR Cuban Alternatives, or JR Edicion Limitada Alternative cigars.
+They aren't the real deal Cubans, but they're darn close!